University Jobs in South Korea: Want One?

 66. Avoid Negotiating Salary-You’ll get what you get and there’s usually no room for negotiation.
 This will just be a big turn-off for those on the hiring committee.

 67. Avoid Negotiating Interview Times-The people interviewing you are likely far busier than you are.
+And it’s also a bad sign that you won’t be willing to bend over backwards to make your boss happy.

 68. Call in “Sick” if Necessary-Your hagwon won’t give you time off to go to a university interview?
 No problem.
 Just use a sick day.